OpenSourceEconomics/econ-project-templates/docs/src/py_organisation.rst

         * *library* provides code that may be used by different steps of the analysis.
 Little code snippets for input / output or stuff that is not directly related to the model would go here.
 The distinction from the *model_code* directory is a bit arbitrary, but I have found it useful in the past.

-As an example of how things look further down in the hierarchy, consider the *analysis* step that was described :ref:`here <waf_analysis>`:
+As an example of how things look further down in the hierarchy, consider the *analysis* step that was described :ref:`in the section on Waf <waf_analysis>`:

 .. figure:: ../bld/example/python/project_hierarchies_analysis.png
    :width: 30em